 The California Babies Project

 Overview The California Babies Project is a study of Mexican origin children and their families.
-We are interested in better understanding daily parent-child interactions, and how these influence child developmental outcomes (such as physical and mental health, and kindergarten readiness).
-Importantly, parents' household level and community level supports and stresses can influence their abilities to parent.
-We are studying how financial pressures, marital challenges, and facing discrimination affect parents' health and well-being, and the health and well-being of their children.
-We are also interested in learning more about what makes these families resilient, in the face of challenge.
+We are interested in better understanding the stresses and joys of family life.
+We hope to learn a little more about what Mexican origin families value, how they parent, and how their kids grow and thrive.
+We are also interested in learning more about what struggles these families have, and what makes these families resilient in the face of challenge.
 To accomplish this, we assess families when the child is 6 months, 18 months, 3 years old and 4 years old.

 An important feature of this project, is the fact that through the California Families Project (PI Dr Rick Robins), investigators began studying some of the parents starting when they were in 5th grade!
 This means that we can examine how parents' early life experiences influence their parenting, and their child's development.
 For other projects stemming from the California Families Project, click here.